CamilleOnoda/http-server-python/README.md

-🧩 Build Your Own HTTP Server (Python)

-This project is part of the Codecrafters: "Build Your Own HTTP Server" challenge.
+🧩 HTTP server from scratch in Python

-It is written in Python 3 and built entirely from scratch using sockets, no external frameworks.
+This project is written in Python 3 and built entirely from scratch using sockets, no external frameworks.

 ### Features implemented